johnlee-jh/IEEE-HOPE/README.md

 # Liebling-IEEE -- John

+## HOPE Specific Files
-## This PR has specific handlebar themes for the HOPE page (hope.hbs).
+This PR has specific handlebar themes for the HOPE page (hope.hbs).
 The HOPE website and its contents are under HOPE.html.

 ## How to Install Ghost for Development
 1. Download NodeJS